Ashkenazi Jews: Late antiquity

 In the late Roman Empire, Jews were free to form networks of cultural and religious ties and enter into various local occupations.
+They also continued to send voluntary contributions to the Nesi'im in Israel, in accordance with Roman law.
+(This tax was distinct from the retributory fiscus Judaicus.)

-However, after Christianity became the official religion of Rome and Constantinople in 380 CE, Jews were increasingly marginalized.
+After Christianity became the official religion of Rome and Constantinople in 380 CE, Jews were increasingly marginalized and the contributions were banned.

+Archaeological evidence from this period illustrates the presence of the Jewish Diaspora across the Greco-Roman world.
+For instance, the Ostia Synagogue near Rome is one of the oldest synagogues yet found outside the Land of Israel, dating to the first century CE.
 The Synagogue in the Agora of Athens is dated to the period between 267 and 396 CE.
 The Stobi Synagogue in Macedonia was built on the ruins of a more ancient synagogue in the 4th century, while later in the 5th century, the synagogue was transformed into a Christian basilica.
 Hellenistic Judaism thrived in Antioch and Alexandria, and many of these Greek-speaking Jews would convert to Christianity.

-Sporadic epigraphic evidence in gravesite excavations, particularly in Brigetio (Szőny), Aquincum (Óbuda), Intercisa (Dunaújváros), Triccinae (Sárvár), Savaria (Szombathely), Sopianae (Pécs) in Hungary, and Mursa (Osijek) in Croatia, attest to the presence of Jews after the 2nd and 3rd centuries where Roman garrisons were established.
+Sporadic epigraphic evidence in gravesite excavations attest to the presence of Jews after the 2nd and 3rd centuries where Roman garrisons were established, particularly in Brigetio (Szőny), Aquincum (Óbuda), Intercisa (Dunaújváros), Triccinae (Sárvár), Savaria (Szombathely), Sopianae (Pécs) in Hungary, and Mursa (Osijek) in Croatia.
 There was a sufficient number of Jews in Pannonia to form communities and build a synagogue.
 Jewish troops were among the Syrian soldiers transferred there, and replenished from the Middle East.
-After 175 CE Jews and especially Syrians came from Antioch, Tarsus, and Cappadocia.
+After 175 CE Jews came from Antioch, Tarsus, and Cappadocia.
 Others came from Italy and the Hellenized parts of the Roman Empire.
 The excavations suggest they first lived in isolated enclaves attached to Roman legion camps and intermarried with other similar oriental families within the military orders of the region.
 Raphael Patai states that later Roman writers remarked that they differed little in either customs, manner of writing, or names from the people among whom they dwelt; and it was especially difficult to differentiate Jews from the Syrians.
 After Pannonia was ceded to the Huns in 433, the garrison populations were withdrawn to Italy, and only a few, enigmatic traces remain of a possible Jewish presence in the area some centuries later.
-No evidence has yet been found of a Jewish presence in antiquity in Germany beyond its Roman border, nor in Eastern Europe.
-In Gaul and Germany itself, with the possible exception of Trier and Cologne, the archeological evidence suggests at most a fleeting presence of very few Jews, primarily itinerant traders or artisans.